-Senators eliminate Rangers, book spot in Eastern Conference final
+Senators book spot in Eastern final with win over Rangers

 “The only way we’re going to win tonight is if all of us come together and play a real strong game,” he said.

-He had hoped the energy of the crowd “rubs off” but in the end it was his players rubbing their fans the wrong way.
+He had hoped the energy of the crowd “rubs off,” but in the end, it was his players rubbing their fans the wrong way.

 Ottawa went into its expected defensive shell in the second period, hoping to hold a 2-0 lead.
 They had lost such leads before this spring and this time it seemed again possible when, at the 13:32 mark, Zuccarello sent former Senator Mika Zibanejad on a clear breakaway and Zibanejad beat Anderson on the glove side.
 It was Zibanejad’s second of the playoffs.

-Just more than two minutes later, however, the Senators restored their lead when Karlsson broke down the ice, slipped a pass to Bobby Ryan moving fast down the left boards and Ryan sent a sweet return pass to Karlsson, who easily scored with a shot to Lundqvist’s blocker side.
+Just more than two minutes later, however, the Senators restored their lead when Karlsson broke down the ice, slipped a pass to Bobby Ryan moving fast down the left boards, who then sent a sweet return pass to Karlsson, who easily scored with a shot to Lundqvist’s blocker side.
 The Ottawa goaltender was awarded an assist on the play.

+“When they came back and cut the lead, we didn’t panic,” added Jean-Gabriel Pageau, the hero of the Ottawa home games.

 With their season on the line, the Rangers came out strong in the third period.
 Only 53 seconds in, Kreider blew past Ottawa defender Cody Ceci and beat Anderson with a quick shot to the stick side.

 For Kreider, it was his third goal of the playoffs and offered some redemption for the criticism he had taken during this second round against the Senators.
-Kreider in fact, has always been a force in games in which his team has faced elimination, now scoring nine goals and three assists in the 20 games where the Rangers had to win a playoff series or else.
+Kreider, in fact, has always been a force in games in which his team has faced elimination, now scoring nine goals and three assists in the 20 games where the Rangers had to win a playoff series or else.

-Kreider had a marvellous opportunity to tie the game when Zibanejad hit him with a perfect pass and Kreider tried to go high on Anderson but fanned on his shot.
+Kreider had a marvellous opportunity to tie the game when Zibanejad hit him with a perfect pass and Kreider tried to go high on Anderson, but fanned on his shot.

-With the Senators beginning to panic, they took hockey’s worst penalty – too many men on the ice – but New York’s pitiful power play was unable to seize the moment.
+With the Senators spending most of the third period desperately trying to hold the lead, and beginning to panic – “We’re exhausted,” Clarke MacArthur said afterward.
+“They gave us everything they could.” – they took hockey’s worst penalty, too many men on the ice, but New York’s pitiful power play was unable to seize the moment.

-With less than seven minutes in the game, Stepan had the best chance of his night, only to be turned aside by Anderson.
+With less than seven minutes left in the game, Stepan had the best chance of his night, only to be turned aside by Anderson.

-With time running out, Vigneault pulled Lundqvist and Jean-Gabriel Pageau, the hero of the Ottawa home games, scored on the empty net.
+With time running out, Vigneault pulled Lundqvist and Pageau scored on the empty net.

-Karlsson had delivered exactly as promised: “a good job.”
+Karlsson had delivered exactly as promised: “A good job.”

 And a win.Report Typo/Error